 - You must register and pay in advance for an entire session.

-- Registration for instructional courses will close three days prior to the first class.
+- Registration for instructional courses will close one week prior to the first class.
 No late registration will be accepted.

 - There will be no make-up classes.